RenderKit/openpgl/README.md

 # Including Open PGL into a project

-## Including into CMake build scripts
+## Including into CMake build scripts.

-To include Open PGL into a project which is using CMake as a build system one can simply use the CMake configuration files provided by Open PGL.
+To include Open PGL into a project which is using CMake as a build system, one can simply use the CMake configuration files provided by Open PGL.

 To make CMake aware of Open PGL’s CMake configuration scripts the `openpgl_DIR` has to be set to their location during configuration: